tieeeeen1994/tModLoader-BossRush/README.md

 # Boss Rush API Changelog

+1.0.4
+- Add safety checks and assignments in code in case other mods make detours.
+- Fix most other QoL mod incompatibilities.
+- The fixes may not cover all incompatibilities, so please report when issues arise!

 1.0.3
 - Remove the multiplayer compatibility config option.
 - Implement a fool-proof teleporting system to allow seamless multiplayer experience.